d-nowak2/hello_oop/README.md

 # hello_oop
-This is a simply repository allowing students to experience basic GitHub functionality.
+This is a simple repository allowing students to experience basic GitHub functionality.